Incubator Expert

 Other options for heat sources are ceramic heaters, and flat-panel heaters.
 We’ve reviewed one of each.

-This from Cozy Products is a flat-panel coop heater that mounts on the wall of your hen house.
+The Cozy Safe Chicken Coop Heater is a flat-panel coop heater that mounts on the wall of your hen house.
 It is reasonably priced, and there are no bulbs, etc to replace.
 However, if you live in a particularly cold area, you’ll need to buy a couple of these heaters.
 This is also the case if you have a large coop.
 All heaters will have the same issue with not providing sufficient heat for very cold areas, or larger coops, though, so the cost of potentially having to purchase more than one heater should be borne in mind.

 Pros